 Formal complaints must:

 Identify whether there are any aspects of the complaint that you wish to be treated as confidential.
 If confidentiality is requested with regard to the matter as a whole, please ensure that mailed complaints are marked clearly on the envelope as ‘Confidential’.
-Emailed complaints should include the words ‘Confidential Complaint’ in the subject box.
+Emailed complaints should include the words ‘CONFIDENTIAL COMPLAINT’ in the email subject line.

-Formal complaints by mail must be addressed to:
+Formal complaints by mail should be sent to: the CEO via email@example.com

 b.
 How will I know that my complaint has been received?